-I’ve been planning to write about wine tourism for a while.
+I had been planning to write about wine tourism for a while.
 To talk about the sheer pleasure of visiting vineyards, trying the wines, and learning a bit about different varieties and customs associated with wine.
-So where better to start than with my recent forays into wine tourism in Cyprus.
+So where better to start than with my forays into wine tourism in Cyprus.

 An Ancient Wine Tradition

 Cyprus is blessed with ideal conditions for viticulture, particularly in the central region of the Troodos Mountains.
 It is an ancient tradition: archaeologists have found flasks used in wine production almost 6000 years ago.
 The Cyprus grape is even mentioned in the Old Testament.

 The importance of wine in the classical era is shown by the fact that the Pafos Archaeological Park, on the west coast of Cyprus, has a whole house dedicated to Dionysus, the Greek god of wine.
 This is a Roman villa from the 2nd century which is full of mosaics, including pictures of Dionysus revealing the secret of wine, and quaffing from his own cup while tempting a nymph with a bunch of grapes.
 There is even a mosaic with two drunken shepherds, the earliest known depiction of drunkenness.